Digital Transformation in Banking & Financial Services in 2026

 Cloud Computing and Open Banking Infrastructure

 Cloud computing gives financial institutions the scalability and flexibility to innovate faster, with real-time data access, automated reporting, and resilient architecture across multiple locations.
 PSD2 and equivalent open banking frameworks globally have made API-first architecture a strategic advantage.
-Institutions that invested early are integrating fintech partners faster and participating in embedded finance ecosystems that are simply inaccessible from monolithic legacy architectures.
+Institutions that invested early onboard fintech partners faster and take part in embedded finance ecosystems that monolithic legacy architectures simply cannot reach.

 Digital Transformation in Insurance and Wealth Management

-Digital transformation in financial services goes beyond just banking.
-Insurance and wealth management each face unique challenges.
+Digital transformation in financial services is not only about banking.
+Insurance and wealth management each bring their own challenges.

 Insurance: One Platform for Agents, Employees, and Policyholders